 In many instances, their reaction to stress and problems is substance use, and this is a response that needs to be corrected.
-By helping them develop better coping strategies to stress and problems, substance use is taken away as a valid response and replaced with other responses that will not endanger them.
+By CBT they develop better coping strategies to stress and problems, substance use is taken away as a valid response and replaced with other responses that will not endanger them.

 Dialectical Behavior Therapy

 Substance abuse is classified as a form of self-harm, which in turn is triggered by certain factors.
 Even if some people have the natural tendency to protect themselves from harm, including that which they do to themselves, they could be prone to an overload of emotions which negates any capability of self preservation.